Özlem Tekin

-Özlem Tekin (born November 18, 1971) is a Turkish singer and occasional actress, primarily known for her music.
+Özlem Tekin (born November 18, 1971) is a Turkish-American singer and occasional actress, primarily known for her music.
 Though she started out in the hard rock genre, her music has progressed to incorporate different styles such as house, punk, pop and Turkish folk music.

 Life and career

 Özlem Tekin was born in California, United States into a Turkish-American family.
 Her father Talat Tekin was a prominent Turkologist and an Altaicist at UC Berkeley.
 The Tekins moved to Turkey when she was four years old. Özlem grew up in Ankara, where she studied classical western music at the Hacettepe University Music Conservatory in Ankara, specializing in the clarinet.

-She started out as the vocalist in The Bad.
-The Bad was an underground rock band like most other rock bands and they would perform gigs at clubs, often playing covers of other popular bands.
-In 1993, she met Şebnem Ferah, who has now also become another recognized rock musician in Turkey, and became the keyboard player of the successful all-female rock band Volvox. Özlem occasionally performed as the lead singer as well.
+She started out as the vocalist of The Bad.
+The Bad was an underground rock band that, like many others at the time, frequently played club gigs covering popular songs.
+In 1993, she met Şebnem Ferah --who later became another famous rock musician in Turkey-- and joined the successful all-female rock band Volvox. Özlem occasionally performed as the lead singer as well.

 While still in Volvox, she met Hakan Peker and they started working on her debut solo album in 1994.
 This album, Kime Ne (who cares?), was eventually released in December 1995 to widespread critical acclaim.
-The first single Aşk Herşeyi Affeder Mi?
+The first single "Aşk Herşeyi Affeder Mi?"
 (Does love forgive everything?), written by Barlas Erinç shot to the top of the charts.
-Other hit tracks include Duvaksız Gelin (Bride without a veil) and Herkes Şanslı Doğmuyor (Not everyone is born lucky).
+Other hit tracks include "Duvaksız Gelin" (Bride without a veil) and "Herkes Şanslı Doğmuyor" (Not everyone is born lucky).

-Then, Özlem Tekin left Hakan Peker's record label and went to İstanbul Plak which also had acquired other popular singers such as Tarkan.
+Then, Özlem Tekin left Hakan Peker's record label and signed with İstanbul Plak which also signed other popular singers such as Tarkan.
 Her second album Öz was released in February 1998.
-This spawned Yol which became an enormous hit.
+This spawned "Yol" which became an enormous hit.

 Laubali came out a year later to great acclaim.

 Özlem started up her own TV show on Kanal D called Yaz Rüzgarı (Summer Wind) in 2000.
 This aired for 1 hour, 5 days a week and received high ratings.
-In 2003 she started acting in the TV series "Sil Baştan" (From the Beginning).
+In 2003 she started acting in the TV series Sil Baştan (From the Beginning).
 This show aired for 2 years, also with high ratings.

-In 2005, she starred in the stage musical "Mucizeler Komedisi" (The Comedy of Miracles).
-That same year, her new album "10987654321" was released, which presented a much harder sound than her previous efforts.
+In 2005, she starred in the stage musical Mucizeler Komedisi (The Comedy of Miracles).
+That same year, her new album 10987654321 was released, which presented a much harder sound than her previous efforts.

-In 2006, she acted in the Cem Yılmaz movie "Hokkabaz" (The Trickster).
-In the same year, she also featured in the TV movie "Maçolar".
+In 2006, she co-starred with Cem Yılmaz in the movie Hokkabaz (The Trickster).
+In the same year, she also featured in the TV movie Maçolar.

 Her fans celebrated her tenth year in music by naming a forest after her: "Özlem Tekin-Bahar Ormanı (Özlem Tekin-Spring Forest)" by her fans.